sourcegraph/about/handbook/people-ops/global-employment-structures.md

 Hiring managers should consult the Talent and PeopleOps team early if an exceptional situation requires a different onboarding process for reasons critical to the role, or if the role is expected to become a full-time role in the near future.
 Alternatively, it’s up to hiring managers to set up introductions and provide information as needed for the purpose of the temporary contract.

 ## Work Visas
-Our decision to go fully remote was done in consideration to being able to engage talented people all over the world, without being limited to those who lived in a particular country or those who were able to acquire visas to work in a particular country.
+Our decision to go fully remote was done to be able to engage talented people all over the world, without being limited to those who lived in a particular country or those who were able to acquire visas to work in a particular country.
 Our teammates can work from anywhere in the world, so we’ve limited sponsorship for visas to only roles that would actively require the presence in a particular country as part of their role and job responsibilities at Sourcegraph.
+This applies both to taking on sponsorship for new visas, as well as transferring sponsorship for existing visas.
 In such cases we will work to support teammates as much as possible, but if we do not currently work with a PEO/EOR that can sponsor the visa in the country, there may be a significant delay (multiple months) as we investigate and implement an alternative solution.
 We encourage hiring managers to let us know as early as possible, before the role is even opened, if such requirements exist.

-If a candidate is currently on a visa and would prefer to keep their status in a particular country for personal reasons, Sourcegraph may be able to take on the sponsorship (depending on our EOR/PEO’s ability to support/sponsor the specific visa; see the full list of countries in which we currently offer PEO-based employment at <LINK>.), but we may require the teammate to carry the cost of transferring the visa to the PEO/EOR involved.
+If a candidate is currently on a visa and would prefer to keep their status in a particular country for personal reasons, Sourcegraph may be able to take on the sponsorship, depending on whether we have a EOR/PEO able to support sponsorship in that country, but we may require the teammate to carry the cost of transferring the visa to the PEO/EOR involved.